datazip-inc/olake-ui/README.md

 ### Notes

-- The first time you run, Docker will pull all required images and build any local ones if needed.
+- The first time you run, Docker will pull all required images.
 - Data and configuration are persisted in the directory you set in `docker-compose.yml`.
 - The Temporal worker requires access to the Docker socket to launch containers for jobs.
 This is handled by the volume mount in the compose file.